Danicodes/6-express-react/readme.md

 ```

-Note the addition of post from the useFetch custom hook.
+Note the addition of `post` from the `useFetch` custom hook.

-Props drill the addRecipe function to the form:
+Prop drill the addRecipe function to the form:

 ```js
 import React from "react";